usman2015/transparent-and-reproducible-research/README.md

 Aleksandr Michuda
 amichuda@ucdavis.edu

+Oscar Barriga Cabanillas
+obarriga@ucdavis.edu

 ---

-## Setting up Jupyter Notebooks and RStudio
+## Setting up Jupyter Notebooks/ Jupyter Lab

-To install Jupyter Notebooks and Rstudio, please go to [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and download the Python 3.7 version of the Anaconda Distribution.
+To install Jupyter Notebooks and Rstudio, please go to [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and download the newest version of the Anaconda Distribution.
 This application installs a Python and R environment on your desktop, as well as some helpful libraries and applications for scientific computing. **Even if you do not plan on using Python or R in the future, (which would be a shame, but regardless) please install this application.**

-After a lengthy installation process, you will have access to Rstudio and Jupyter notebook from the Anaconda Navigator (and notice that there is also a program called Anaconda Prompt, this will be important later).
-Although Jupyter Notebooks should be installed, RStudio may not be.
-Please go to Anaconda Navigator (it may take a while to load) and in the RStudio box, click install.
-If Jupyter notebooks does not show as installed, please click to install it as well.
+After a lengthy installation process, you will have access to Jupyter notebook from the Anaconda Navigator (and notice that there is also a program called Anaconda Prompt, this will be important later).
+If Jupyter notebooks and/or JupyterLab does not show as installed, please click to install it as well.

 ## Optional (Installing kernels for other languages)

+### Installing the R kernel

+Although R has an amazing implementation of dynamic documents in RStudio, you might want to use R in a Jupyter Notebook if you wanted your work to render in Github or for exploration purposes.

+Please go to the [IRkernel installation instructions](https://irkernel.github.io/installation/) to learn how to install it.

 ### Installing the Stata kernel for Jupyter Notebooks